hawraakhalil/hawraakhalil/README.md

 <h1 align="center">
   <img src="https://github.com/hawraakhalil/hawraakhalil/blob/main/name.svg" alt="Hawraa Khalil" />
 </h1>

-<h2 align="center">👩‍💻 Hello World!
-I'm Hawraa!</h2>

 <h3 align="center">
-  I'm a passionate Computer Science and Engineering student at the American University of Beirut.
+  👩‍💻Hello World!
+I'm Hawraa, a passionate Computer Science and Engineering student at the American University of Beirut.
   My journey in tech is fueled by curiosity and a love for learning.
 I'm always exploring new technologies, working on exciting projects, and striving to make a positive impact in the world through coding.